-Now that you decided on the country or region you want to invest into, you will probably find that there are many indexes covering the same region.
+Now that you decided on the country or region you want to invest in, you will probably find that many stock market indexes are covering the same region.
 One big difference between these indexes is the size of the index.
 Most indexes are on a subset of the country (or region) companies.

 For instance, here are some of the United States stock market indexes: